 Neuroscience is the study of brain and nervous system function.
-The undergraduate degree offers students the opportunity to synthesize knowledge across the natural and social sciences – exploring the elaborate chains of causality that lead from molecules to behavior, as well as the dramatic impact exerted by social, personal, and environmental influences on dynamic patterns of human thought and emotion.
-Students will experience a unique synthesis of coursework offered by the FSU Departments of Biological Science, Psychology, Chemistry, Physics, Mathematics, and Statistics.
+The undergraduate degree offers students the opportunity to synthesize knowledge across the natural and social sciences – exploring the elaborate chains of causality that lead from molecules to behavior, as well as the dramatic impact exerted by social, personal, and environmental influences on dynamic patterns of neural activity that drive cognition, emotion, and behavior.
+Students experience a synthesis of coursework offered by the Departments of Biological Science, Psychology, Chemistry, Physics, Mathematics, and Statistics.

 Why emphasize Psychology?